 Patients receive top-notch care – not just while the visiting team is in residence, but after they leave.
 The facility staff learn new care delivery methods and feel more confident in their abilities.
 Patients receive care in their own communities and develop deeper trust in their local healthcare resources.
 Over time, the hospital improves its quality initiative metrics.

 As you might have guessed, Tribal Health’s CCRT teams are transforming IHS and 638 facilities with the exact scenarios described above.
 Tribal facilities asked us at the start of the COVID-19 pandemic to send out teams who could conduct hands-on instruction for their front-line professionals.
 Our healthcare staff include faculty who have taught in medical schools, teaching hospitals, military deployments, and the U.S. Peace Corps, so we immediately pulled together world-class critical care teams.

 After we began flying out those teams to sites across the country, the demand rose sharply.
 Our CCRT teams increase staff competencies in treating critically ill patients, and they provide competency checklists, treatment protocols and reference guides to create an onsite critical care library.
 Currently we’re launching similar training programs in emergency medicine, behavioral care, family medicine, and other disciplines.

-In short, these educational efforts with IHS and federal staff make transformation a reality – not a buzzword.
-By implementing new protocols that benefit patients and providers, we help connect tribal communities to advanced medical expertise.
+In short, these educational efforts with IHS and federal staff make transformation a reality – not a mere buzzword.
+By implementing new protocols that benefit patients and providers, we help connect Tribal communities to advanced medical expertise.
 It’s been incredible to watch the hard-working staff at IHS and federal facilities learn new clinical skills and then turn that professional development into life-saving, compassionate care.
-Native American care disparities won’t be solved today or tomorrow, but these healthcare pros are determined to get there – and we’re determined to help in any way we can.
+Indigenous care disparities won’t be solved today or tomorrow, but these healthcare pros are determined to get there – and we’re determined to help in any way we can.